AngularClass/universal-sitegen/README.md

 }
 ```

-The `universal build` command will build your app as a static site, and output the html files to the outpath you specified in `universal.json`.
+The `universal build` command will build your app as a static site, and output the html files to the outpath you specified in `universal.js`.

-#### Programmatically
+#### Programmatically (not complete)
 Follow the common steps above first.
 You need to create an entry file for the site generator:

 ```typescript